securifera/reverge_wiki/docs/settings/logging.md

 The Logging menu on the Settings page can be used for troubleshooting issues encountered when using reverge.
-The **Server Logs** dialog displays the last 1000 lines of the reverge server log.
+The **Server Logs** dialog displays the last 1000 lines of the selected server log.
 <br>
 <br>
 <br>